If you’ve been shopping around for a new set of wheels,

 Just like any financial product, it all depends on your personal circumstances and needs.
 There are many questions you’ll need to ask yourself before choosing a car loan, including:

 - How much am I able to pay each month?

 - How long do I want a loan for?

 However, in most cases, you can save money on interest by going with a secured car loan.

 *The online-only special fixed rate personal loan is available when secured by a new or used vehicle less than 5 years of age.
 To qualify for the online-only product, applications must be completed using the online form.

 Conditions, fees and lending criteria apply.
 Interest rates are subject to change without notice.
-Comparison rates are based on a secured loan of $30,000 with monthly repayments over a term of 5 years.
-WARNING: These comparison rates are true only for the examples given and may not include all fees and charges.
+Minimum loan amount of $5,000.
+Comparison rates are based on a $30,000 secured loan over 5 years.
+WARNING: Comparison rates are true only for the examples given and may not include all fees and charges.
 Different terms, fees or other loan amounts might result in a different comparison rate.

 ^This is general advice only and you should consider the terms and conditions before determining whether any of our products are suitable to your situation.